siddharthborderwala/ipl-explorer/README.md

 - Now I pre-connect to gstatic for faster font css loading and pre-load the fonts.

 - Now, I am getting 100 in all the fields, performance, accessibility, best practices and seo.
 You can have a look at the report yourself [here](https://iplexplorer.vercel.app/report.pdf).
+Also, the detailed report is [here](https://iplexplorer.vercel.app/report-expanded.pdf).

 - Also, vercel has an edge-network (cdn network) and caching for faster page loads.